marijnh/Eloquent-JavaScript/02_program_structure.md

 A `//` comment goes only to the end of the line.
 A section of text between `/*` and `*/` will be ignored in its entirety, regardless of whether it contains line breaks.
-This is often useful for adding blocks of information about a file or a chunk of program.
+This is useful for adding blocks of information about a file or a chunk of program.

 ```
 /*
   I first found this number scrawled on the back of one of
- my notebooks a few years ago.
-Since then, it has often
+  an old notebook.
+Since then, it has often dropped by,
- dropped by, showing up in phone numbers and the serial
+  showing up in phone numbers and the serial numbers of
- numbers of products that I've bought.
-It obviously likes
+  products that I've bought.
+It obviously likes me, so I've
- me, so I've decided to keep it.
+  decided to keep it.
 */
 const myNumber = 11213;
 ```